 When we visited the lake, I felt like I was in the Swiss Alps!

-during the summer, you have to park at the Mammoth Mountain Adventure Center (the Main Lodge) and take a shuttle to the first stop at Agnew Meadows.
+During the summer, you have to park at the Mammoth Mountain Adventure Center (the Main Lodge) and take a shuttle to the first stop at Agnew Meadows.
 That’s where the trail starts.
 In the fall, you can drive all the way to the trailhead.
-In the winter, you’re out of luck: the trail is closed.
+In the winter, the trail is closed.

 4. Devil’s Postpile (Hiking, Closed in Winter)